 During this period, you will have a chance to enjoy Kribi’s beautiful sandy beaches.

 Independent Study Project

 You have the option to spend four weeks engaged in an Independent Study Project (ISP), with the opportunity to pursue original research on a topic of particular interest to you.
 The ISP is conducted in Yaoundé or in another approved location in Cameroon appropriate to the project.

-Sample ISP topics include:
+Sample ISP topics:

 You can choose to complete an internship during the last four weeks of this program.
 For this internship, you will be placed with a local Cameroonian organization where you will gain real work experience related to the program’s theme and develop professional skills you can use in your career.